vincentvbh/multi-params-ntt_NTRU_NTRUPrime/README.md

  - Dedicated butterfly operations, which are explained in Section 4.1 of the paper, are implemented in the `special_butterflies.i` and used in `Good_3x2.S` files.
  - The final map implementations are provided in the `final_map.S` files.

-### Imported codes
+### Imported Code

 - We used latest version of NTRU and NTRU Prime implementations from [pqm4](https://github.com/mupq/pqm4).
 - We used TMVP based polynomial multiplication from [Faster NTRU on ARM Cortex-M4 with TMVP-based multiplication](https://github.com/iremkp/NTRU-tmvp4-m4) by I. K Paksoy and M. Cenk, when any of the inputs in the polynomial multiplication of NTRU implementations doesn't have restriction that all coefficients should be in {-1, 0, 1}.
-- We used NTT-based multiplication (without changing the coefficient rings) for polynomial multiplications in the key generation of Streamlined NTRU Prime implementations from [Number Theoretic Transform for Polynomial Multiplication in Lattice-based Cryptography on ARM Processors.](https://github.com/dean3154/ntrup_m4) by Yun-Li Cheng.
+- We used NTT-based multiplication (without changing the coefficient rings) for polynomial multiplications in the key generation of Streamlined NTRU Prime implementations from [Number Theoretic Transform for Polynomial Multiplication in Lattice-based Cryptography on ARM Processors](https://github.com/dean3154/ntrup_m4) by Yun-Li Cheng.

-## Related external code
+## Related External Code
-Aside from the code in this repository, we also have some programs for generating the tables of twiddle factors and computing the worst-case bounds based on Montgomery reductions and multiplications.
+We also have some programs for generating the tables of twiddle factors and computing the worst-case bounds based on Montgomery reductions and multiplications.

-### Generating twiddle factors
+### Generating Twiddle Factors

 In [gen_table](https://github.com/vincentvbh/NTTs_with_Armv7-M_Armv7E-M_Armv8-A/tree/main/gen_table/Armv7E-M/cortex-m4),
 the following folders generate the tables of twiddle factors in this paper: